Ikena Forensic. What happened, clarified.

 Seeing is believing.
 Ikena Forensic enhances video from any source to clarify the critical question: What happened?
 With Ikena Forensic, analysts can quickly and easily identify important details like faces and the make/model of cars to produce forensically valid evidence.
 Now, decision makers like judges and juries can clearly see the facts that only experts could discern before.

 Ikena Forensic is currently used in law enforcement, commercial security, intelligence, test & measurement and transportation.
+Get a quote.
+Check system requirements.

 A Montana State Trooper was killed during a high-speed pursuit of a suspect on a Montana highway.
 The suspect fled the scene.

 Ikena Forensic enabled analysts to stabilize the shaky, blurred video retrieved from the trooper’s mounted dashboard camera.
-Using an overlay from a still photograph taken at the scene, MotionDSP engineers clearly proved what happened: The suspect’s car was driving on the wrong side of the road when it clipped an oncoming truck.
+Using an overlay from a still photograph taken at the scene, MotionDSP engineers clearly proved what happened: the suspect’s car was driving on the wrong side of the road when it clipped an oncoming truck.
 This action forced the truck to veer into the trooper’s car, resulting in the state trooper’s death.
 Ikena also clarified the image of the suspect’s car, aiding in identifying the make and model so the suspect could be identified.

 While the case is ongoing, MotionDSP provided a strong lead in the search for the suspect and enabled the police to use the crude VHS tape from the on-board camera as forensic evidence to prove that the suspect's illegal actions directly caused the death of the state trooper.